 Two days Rafting in Trishuli River, including all meals, equipments, guide, permit and tented accomodation.(Maximum 3hrs Rafting each days)

-Ground transportation to and from Kathmandu by tourist vehicle.
+Ground transportation to and from Kathmandu by private tourist vehicle.

 Guided city tour and Sightseeing by Tourist vehicle (as in day by day itinerary).